tytydraco/yessleep/out/The_Quiet_Stretch_Part_1.md

 The next time I was assigned the same route Martin had been covering for me, I called him to ask if he wanted to swap again.
 He didn’t answer the phone, and when I tried later, it rang without response.
 Around the same time, the company owner found out about our exchanges and immediately imposed strict restrictions on swapping assigned routes.

 That made it my third time on the same stretch of highway.
 After a three-week halt between assignments, something felt off, though I hadn’t noticed it earlier.
+The trouble wasn’t just that I disliked the route; it was that things kept happening there that never happened anywhere else.
+Minor injuries, the kind you dismiss at first.
+Once, after setting the handbrake near the toll, I stepped down to grab my tools and the truck rolled forward anyway, crushing my foot before stopping on its own.
+Another time, the rear-view mirror cracked without impact, and a shard flew loose and struck my cheek, missing my eye by inches.
+I wrote it all off as fatigue, bad luck, coincidence, anything but the road itself.
 Perhaps I had been too anxious about finishing the job on time to pay attention to anything else.

 There was a toll plaza on that route that I don’t wish to name.
 To an ordinary, worn-out driver, there was nothing strange about it at first glance.
 The wrongness was subtle and easy to miss, and it usually took at least two trips along the same route before anyone noticed anything unusual.